YanivHaliwa/Linux-Stuff/readme.md

 ## Encoding and Decoding
 - **encode:** Encodes text into various formats including base64, hex, ROT47, and more.
 - **decode:** Decodes various encoded text formats including base64, hex, ROT47, Caesar Cipher, etc.
+- **haid:** A Hash Analyzer and Identifier script that helps identify hash types using multiple tools (hashid, Name-That-Hash, hash-identifier, and haiti) and provides relevant information for cracking, including Hashcat modes and John the Ripper formats.

 ## Network and Security
 - **getlink:** Extracts and prints all links from the provided webpage URL.